mooooseee/homelab/docker/nginx/README.md

 # Nginx Container

-## Purpose
+## Overview

 First deployed service in the homelab.
-This service hosts a basic web server with docker compose and container networking.
+This service hosts a basic web server with Docker Compose and container networking.

 ## Technology